Nerrukku Ner

+The film opens with the separation of a married couple due to adultery by the husband.
+They soon apply for a divorce, and there is a dispute over the custody of their daughter.
+When the girl disappears, their respective families realize that she has been kidnapped by a corrupt businessman who seeks revenge against the girl's father.
 Nerrukku Ner released on 6 September 1997.
-The film received positive reviews and was a commercial success.
+The film became a commercial success, and won two Tamil Nadu State Film Awards.

 Plot

-The story starts off with Raghu, a passport-issuing officer, and his wife Shanthi, who live in Chennai.
-Raghu, being an honest man, tells Shanthi that he cheated on her with a coworker when he was in Goa.
+The story starts off with Raghu, a passport-issuing officer, and his wife Shanthi, who live in Chennai, Tamil Nadu.
+Raghu, being a cheater with remorse, tells Shanthi that he cheated on her with a coworker when he was in Goa.
 She immediately leaves for her mother's house.
-Raghu, being a transformed gentleman, tries to stop her by apologizing, but in vain.
-Raghu's brother Vijay, being a good and supportive brother, and Shanthi's brother Suriya, being a non-emotive but supporting brother, meet in a cinema theater.
+Raghu, being a transformed gentleman, tries to stop her by apologising, but in vain.
+Raghu's brother Vijay, being a good and supportive brother, and Shanthi's brother Suriya, being a non-emotive but supporting brother, meet in a cinema theatre.
 Vijay blames Shanthi to be the cause of the problem, and Suriya blames Raghu for the same.
 They keep on fighting at every chance.
-Meanwhile, both Vijay and Suriya find their own lovers in Akhila and Asha respectively and fall in love.
+Meanwhile, both Vijay falls in love with Akhila and Suriya with Asha.

 One day, Raghu finds a bundle of cash on his table and meets Muthukumaraswamy, the person who kept the money there.
-Raghu finds out that Muthukumaraswamy is a businessman who is wanted by the police for the crime of forex fraud.
+Raghu finds out that Muthukumaraswamy is a businessman who is wanted by the police for forex fraud.
 Muthukumaraswamy wants to leave the country to escape from the police, and he needs a fake passport to flee the country; otherwise, the police will catch him.
 Since his passport is confiscated by the police, he tells Raghu to get one for him, but Raghu, being a sincere officer, disagrees and calls the police instead.
 Muthukumaraswamy gets angry and promises to take revenge on Raghu.
 Meanwhile, Raghu and Shanthi apply for a divorce according to the Hindu Law of Divorce.
-Child custody of their daughter Sona, who was in Shanthi's sister's house when the breakup occurred, is given to the mother by the court.
+Child custody of their daughter Sona, who was in Shanthi's sister's house when the break-up occurred, is given to the mother by the court.

 One day, Suriya takes Sona to a festival fair and somehow loses her.
 In the confusion that follows, Sona falls from a Ferris wheel and is taken to the hospital by Vijay.
 She is brought to Raghu's house once she recovers.
 Soon, Vijay discovers that Sona has lost her hearing in the accident.
 Some days later, Suriya finds that Sona is missing.
 Suriya finds Vijay, and the two get into a huge fight.
 Then, Raghu tells everyone that Sona is in his sister's house.
 Since Sona's custody is given to the mother, this action of Raghu's is wrong in the eyes of the law.